bricewge/agent/docs/sources/flow/reference/components/prometheus.scrape.md

 ## Compatible components

-`prometheus.scrape` can accept data from the following components:
+`prometheus.scrape` can accept arguments from the following components:

 - Components that export [Targets]({{< relref "../compatibility" >}})